 - rolling;

-- fixing or firing.
+- fixing or roasting.

 The CTC method: faster oxidation for black tea